Danny Lomax: Reception

 Early in Danny's stint, Billington felt that viewers were very "intrigued" by Danny, with the actor revealing that he had received many "very lovely" messages on Twitter, which he had signed up for when he joined the soap.
 Kilkelly called Danny being revealed as Ste's father a "shock" and "such a big Hollyoaks twist".
 Sophie Dainty believed that Peri discovering Danny's affair had put him in a "difficult position".
 Simon Timblick from Metro listed Danny as a long lost relative who "really shook up" Hollyoaks, writing "Remember when Ste Hay almost slept with teacher Danny Lomax on a drunken night out, who was then revealed to be his long-lost birth dad?
 Yikes!"
 A writer from Digital Spy placed Ste finding Danny and his family as one of Ste's most memorable moments, commenting that "Hollyoaks loves to give people whole new families more or less out of nowhere", and noted how despite Danny "being interested in Ste's future husband John Paul", Danny had still "come within a hair's breadth" of "getting off" with his own son.
 In November 2013, Daniel Kilkelly from the same website believed that Danny was "happily married" despite pursuing a relationship with John Paul, and wrote that it was clear than the two men's connection was "still much more than a friendship".
 Tina Campbell from Metro wrote that Danny's life was not "short of drama".
-Carena Crawford from All About Soap called Danny "dodgy" and a "dirty dog" and wrote that it seemed that Danny had been "up to his old tricks again" in regards to the storyline with George.
-Crawford also wrote "OMG!" in regards to Danny being outed by Sienna, and wrote that she was surprised that the Lomax family were "stupid enough" to be taken in by Sienna's lies.
+Carena Crawford from All About Soap called Danny "dodgy" and a "dirty dog" and opined that Danny had been "up to his old tricks again" in regards to the storyline with George.
+Crawford also wrote "OMG!" in regards to Danny being outed by Sienna; Crawford was also surprised that the Lomax family were "stupid enough" to be taken in by Sienna's lies.
 Hollyoaks placed Ste and Danny's near encounter fourth on their "Top 10 Most Awkward Dating Moments in Hollyoaks History" compilation, with Ellis calling it "the daddy of all mix-ups".